FLo-ABB/CognexNativePy/README.md

 ## Installation 🚀

-To use this library in your project, first download the repository and place the `pycognex` folder in your project's directory.
+To use this library in your project, first download the repository and place the `CognexNativePy` folder in your project's directory.
 You can then import the `NativeInterface` class from this library to interact with the Cognex camera.

 The `NativeInterface` class provides four categories of commands: `exectution_and_online`, `file_and_job`, `image`, and `settings_and_cell_value`.
 Each category corresponds to a set of related commands as documented in the [Cognex Documentation Website](https://support.cognex.com/docs/is_590/web/EN/ise/Content/Communications_Reference/LoadFile.htm?tocpath=Communications%20Reference%7CNative%20Mode%20Communications%7CBasic%20Native%20Mode%20Commands%7CFile%20%26%20Job%20Commands%7C_____1).